Skip to main content

 B

-Beets (staking venue) — A venue referenced for staking Sonic (S → stS) in certain strategies.
+Beets (staking venue) — A venue referenced for staking Sonic (S → stSSonic chain’s token and its wrapped/staked variants referenced in certain strategies and accepted‑assets lists.View glossary entry) in certain strategies.

 C

-CLOB (Central Limit Order Book) — An exchange mechanism that matches bids and asks; integrated with Flying Tulip’s permissioned lending for cross‑collateralized trading while deposits continue to earn.
+CLOB (Central Limit Order Book) — An exchange mechanism that matches bids and asks; integrated with Flying Tulip’s permissioned lending for cross‑collateralized trading while deposits continue to accrue.

 D